 Personally identifiable information is not used in the authentication scheme.
 However, personally identifiable information collected by the University may be used, at the discretion of the University, as a basis for identity verification.
-For example, a student requesting a password reset from the help desk may be asked to provide information for comparison with data on file, or produce their University-issued photo ID card.
+For example, a student requesting a password reset from the help desk may be asked to provide information for comparison with data on file or produce their University-issued photo ID card.

 Veterans Affairs Benefits and Services

 Friends University programs are approved for Veterans Education Benefits.
-Veterans, veteran dependents, and others eligible for veterans’ education programs should determine their benefits and obtain authorization from the appropriate veterans’ office prior to enrollment at Friends University.
+Veterans, veteran dependents, and others are eligible for veterans’ education programs should determine their benefits and obtain authorization from the appropriate veterans’ office prior to enrollment at Friends University.

 The V.A.
 Certifying Official is a member of the Office of the University Registrar staff.
-This professional staff person serves as a liaison between the University and benefits eligible students.
+This professional staff person serves as a liaison between the University and benefits-eligible students.
 Students are strongly encouraged to meet with the Certifying Official early in their enrollment process and as often as necessary to keep current on changing federal or institutional policies and procedures.

-A copy of the student’s authorization form must be received by the University Registrar’s office, VA Certifying Official prior to student’s enrollment.
+A copy of the student’s authorization form must be received by the University Registrar’s office, VA Certifying Official prior to the student’s enrollment.
 No enrollments will be processed without proper authorization.
 VA-funded students are responsible for notifying the Friends University VA Certifying Official immediately of any action affecting their enrollment status.
-Failure to do so may result in termination of benefits.
+Failure to do so may result in the termination of benefits.